Anaxagoras: History, Achievements & Facts

 Following his decision to study philosophy, Anaxagoras relocated from Ionia to Athens in the mid-5th century.
 In Athens, he became friends with an up and coming Athenian statesman known by the name of Pericles.
 It’s been said that the two developed a strong bond, with Anaxagoras acting as the mentor/teacher of Pericles.

 He spent more than two decades living in Athens.
-In that time he is said to have introduced the Greek poet Euripides to scientific inquiry and other philosophical reasoning.
+In that time he is said to have tutored the Greek poet Euripides in a host of scientific inquiries and other philosophical reasoning.

 Philosophy and scientific works of Anaxagoras of Clazomenae

-Anaxagoras had quite heightened passion for using scientific method to nature, astronomy, meteors, and rainbow.
-From his studies of the physical universe, including celestial bodies, he came up with new theories to explain the ingredients of the cosmos.
+Anaxagoras had a heightened passion for using scientific method to understand nature, astronomy, meteors, and rainbow.
+From his studies of the physical universe, including celestial bodies, he came up with new theories to explain the ingredients of the cosmos (More on this below).

 Regarding his studies of meteors, the philosopher and scientist is said to have come out with a technique to measure the impact of meteorites.
 Some later commentators stated that he predicted the fall of a meteorite in the mid-5th century B.C.

 As part of his studies of celestial bodies, he delved into the nature of eclipses, working very hard to correctly explain how they occur.
-He thus became the first-known scientist to properly explain how eclipses came about.
+He thus became the first-known scientist who came close to properly explaining how eclipses come about.
 His understanding of celestial bodies in the sky was enriched by the observations he made of the eclipse of 463 B.C.

 According to Anaxagoras, the celestial bodies were made of large chunks of stone that broke away from the Earth.